Discover the big disconnects in performance management today in the 2024 State of Performance Enablement report.

 Companies should establish their success metrics during the program design phase.
 An experienced partner will help you to not only understand what problems you’re trying to solve but will also work with you to define metrics to gauge success.
 They should build a metrics dashboard that allows you to easily track success over time to understand where you need to make adjustments and continue to help monitor ongoing business reviews.
 The dashboard might include:

-These metrics will be a critical way you will prove that your decision of a performance management platform was the right choice and also give you vital information to assess the program’s impact when it comes time to decide to continue with the platform.
+These metrics will be critical in proving that your decision to use a performance management platform was the right one.
+They will also give you vital information to assess the program’s impact when it comes time to decide whether to continue with it.

 Who will run your performance enablement program after implementation?
 Companies that fail to designate a point person before the implementation phase are setting themselves up for failure.
 There should also be a governance structure.
 Without one, adapting to changing needs and circumstances to ensure continuous improvement will be difficult.